 1975 The Norman Conquests, a trilogy of comedies by Alan Ayckbourn, opens at the Morosco Theatre.
 The cast includes stars Ken Howard, Richard Benjamin, Paula Prentiss, and Estelle Parsons.
-The production runs for 76 performances.
 The trilogy is revived on Broadway in 2009 and wins the Tony Award for Best Revival of a Play.

 2000 Two-time Tony winner John Cullum stars in Wendy Wasserstein's latest, Old Money.
-The play opens Off-Broadway at Lincoln Center Theater's Mitzi E. Newhouse Theatre, under the direction of Mark Brokaw.
+The play opens Off-Broadway at Lincoln Center Theater's Mitzi E. Newhouse Theater, under the direction of Mark Brokaw.
 Even before the first performance, Old Money sold out tickets for its entire run through January 14, 2001.

 2003 Al Pacino, Meryl Streep, and Emma Thompson star in HBO's TV adaptation of Tony Kushner's Tony and Pulitzer-winning Angels in America, which draws 4.2 million viewers, making it the year's top cable movie.
 It goes on to win 11 Emmy Awards, the most ever for a a miniseries or made for television movie.

 2006 Tom Kitt, Amanda Green, and David Lindsay-Abaire's musical High Fidelity, based on the Nick Hornby novel of the same name, opens on Broadway at the Imperial Theatre.
 Will Chase stars as Rob, a record-store owner who—when things in his current relationship go sour—revisits his former relationships to find out where he went wrong.

 2008 The Olivier Award-winning Slava's Snowshow, already an Off-Broadway hit known for its climactic blizzard and its wordless clowns who roam a wintry landscape, opens at the Helen Hayes Theatre.
 The show features a cast of ten, including creator Slava Polunin.

 2010 King Lear, starring Derek Jacobi in the title role, opens at the Donmar Warehouse in London.
 Directed by Michael Grandage, the production crosses the Atlantic in April 2011 for a limited run at the Brooklyn Academy of Music.

 More of Today's Birthdays: William S. Hart (1864–1946), Fay Bainter (1892–1968), Eli Wallach (1915–2014), Hurd Hatfield (1917–1998).
 Ellen Burstyn (b.
 1932), A.J.
 Antoon (1944–1992) Leata Galloway (b.
 1950), Julie Halston (b.
 1954), Jeffrey Wright (b.
 1965), Stephanie D'Abruzzo (b.
 1971), Sara Bareilles (b.
 1979).